 That’s all to say that I don’t think the order matters if you were to do both types of safari experiences.
 You really can’t go wrong.

-If I were to pick only one, I’d have to say Elephant Plains just because of how well-rounded everything was from the food, the guides, accommodations, safari, and all the sightings we made.
+If we were to pick only one, we’d have to say Elephant Plains just because of how well-rounded everything was from the food, the guides, accommodations, safari, and all the sightings we made.

 The big advantage of private safaris is that you’re not limited to the rules of Kruger National Park where you have to stay on the roads.
 Safari trucks in private reserve lands just drive into the bush if there’s need to and because all of the lodges in the region are on the same radio band, they know exactly where to go.
 That’s why we were able to see the Big 5 by day 2.
 It was also nice to be pampered with every meal and game drive snack time.